Deulfi/memo-playlist/README.md

 ## Menu Example
-You can add these lines to your `input.conf`:
+You can add these lines to your `input.conf`and change to your liking:

 ```conf
 g       script-binding memo-playlist